statiolake/dockim/README.md

+Note: this tool is under active development.
+All documentations, including this README and the book, are written by AI and may not be accurate for now.
+Please refer to the source code for the actual behavior of the tool.

+---

 # 🐋 Dockim

 A modern CLI tool for managing Dev Containers with ease.
 Dockim simplifies your development workflow by providing intuitive commands for container management and Neovim integration.